simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 For convenience and backwards compatibility, if you set the amount of posting 1 only, a second posting with the negative amount will be generated automatically.
+(This also means you can't generate a transaction with just one posting.)

 If the CSV has the currency symbol in a separate field, you can use `currencyN` to prepend it to posting N's amount. `currency` with no N